AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

    * `remark 3 rm/Needs wheelchair` : Remarks that the 3rd contact shown in the current list needs a wheelchair.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

+   * `select 3` : Displays the details of the 3rd contact shown in the current list.

    * `toggletheme` : Toggles between light and dark mode.